-If Fido's really not happy about being in his crate, he might ignore his yummy treat while he's in the crate, then try to pick it up and take it with him when he gets out.
+If your puppy's really not happy about being in his crate, he might ignore his yummy treat while he's in the crate, then try to pick it up and take it with him when he gets out.
 He must not be allowed to have it outside of the crate.
-When you let him out of his crate, take it and put it away, bringing it out to give to Fido only when he's in his crate.
+When you let him out of his crate, take it and put it away, bringing it out to give to your dog only when he's in his crate.
 Once he realizes that crate time is his only chance to enjoy it, he'll likely settle down to chew when you put him in his crate.

 If the Easy Stuff Doesn't Work, Time for the Tough Stuff

-If you're training Fido using another confinement method, such as a small room or an exercise pen, you can still use the methods outlined in this article to work on his barking problem, with the exception of the "earthquake" correction, which can only be done if your dog is in a crate.
+What if your puppy's not being crate trained, but he's still noisy when confined?
+If you're training Fido using another confinement method, such as a small room or an exercise pen, you can still use the methods outlined in this article to work on his barking problem (with the exception of the earthquake correction, which can only be done if your dog is in a crate).

 Earning His Freedom